JochenFM/Milestone_2/README.md

 Lighthouse was used to test the performance of the application on both pages (index.html and prize.html) on mobile and desktop.

-The following reports were generated:
+The following reports were generated: - add via uploading screenshots on igur, or by adding them to the files

 *index.html - Desktop:*